Sophie Jackson is a freelance writer and author of The Medieval Christmas.

 Santa Claus, or Father Christmas, is the iconic figure of the festive season.
-Everyone knows what Santa Claus looks like—a jolly, fat man in a red suit with a white beard—everyone knows what he does—delivering presents about the world—but few know about Santa Claus' historic origins, his association with ancient myths and legends, and the dark secrets in the jolly man's past.
+Everyone knows what Santa Claus looks like—a jolly, fat man in a red suit with a white beard—and everyone knows what he does—delivering presents about the world—but few know about Santa Claus' historic origins, his association with ancient myths and legends, and the dark secrets in the jolly man's past.

 A form of Santa Claus has existed since early medieval times, but his appearance and habits have changed considerably over the centuries.
 If you ever wondered if there was more to the man in red than mince pies and reindeer, it's time to read on.